MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/solution-guides/Deploy-Claims-Across-Forests--Demonstration-Steps-.md

     ```

 ### <a name="BKMK_4.2"></a>Set a claims transformation link on Contoso's trust domain object
-In this step, you apply the newly created claims transformation policy on the contoso.com trust domain object for Adatum to allow "Company" be passed through to contoso.com.
+In this step, you apply the newly created claims transformation policy on the contoso.com trust domain object for Adatum to allow "Company" be passed through to contoso.com.
 The trust domain object is named adatum.com.

 ##### To set the claims transformation policy